KShebek/cbe504/main.typ

 #self[Draw square lattice with some Astar sites.]

 The way we can justify the above expressions is as follows.
+#footnote[Lattice statistics are neglected in many textbooks on the subject.
+The seminal text _Kinetics of Heterogeneous Catalytic Reactions_ by M. Boudart and G. Djega-Mariadassou properly accounts for it, as does _Fundamentals of Chemical Reaction Engineering_ by M.E.
+Davis and R.J.
+Davis (for the special case of a square lattice with $z=4$).]
 Consider the expression for #conc("**").
 We want to find the number density of adjacent pairs of vacant sites.
 The probability of randomly picking a vacant site on the lattice is $conc("*")\/conc("*")_0$, and we can start by considering all possible sites on the surface: $conc("*")_0 dot.op (conc("*")\/conc("*")_0)$.